kfjahnke/envutil/README.md

 ## --itp ITP

 This is an integer value determining the interpolation method.
-There are currently three modes of interpolation:
+There are currently two modes of interpolation:

     1 - use b-spline interpolation directly on the source image(s).
 This is the fastest option, and unless there is a significant scale